-PCORI inspired the addition of patient reviewers and new review criteria for a grant program at the Michigan Institute for Clinical and Health Research.
+PCORI inspired the addition of patient reviewers and new review criteria for grant programs at multiple institutions, such as the Vanderbilt University Medical Center, the Ontario Ministry of Health and Long-Term Care, and the Michigan Institute for Clinical and Health Research.
 "With the addition of [a] PCORI [ambassador] to our cabinet, we have really been trying to be more connected to patients and others in the community and community organizations," said Kate Althouse, the institute’s program manager.

 Methodology Standards in Research

 The Association of University Radiologists' Radiology Research Alliance Task Force on patient-centered outcomes research reviewed all PCORI-funded radiology projects and described how the The PCORI Methodology Standards apply to medical imaging.
 The task force identified opportunities for future projects in the field and developed a national agenda for patient-centered outcomes research.